richb-hanover/wifi-heatmapper/docs/To-Do.md

 * Test code from wifiScanner_windows should be moved to a separate \_test.ts file [DONE]
 * Make the app more user-friendly and informative (step by step wizard for the measurements) [DONE for now]
 * Add leaflet to make the maps interactive [NOT FOR NOW]
+* _No longer needed: scanning Wi-Fi environment to see "local SSIDs".
+  "Blink"" WiFi off and then back on before measurement to improve the values.
+  This might give the Wi-Fi driver a chance to select a better Wi-Fi SSID Use case: you have used SSID-A and SSID-B in the past.
+You start the test near SSID-A, but subsequent survey points get farther and farther away - and closer to
+  SSID-B. Since your device tends to select the strongest signal, "blinking" the Wi-FI might choose SSID-B automatically.
+  (The current behavior is that the measured signal level gets lower and lower until manually switching to SSID-B.)